Brunch & Batter

 • Add the remaining ingredients, (minus the blueberries) to the bowl, and whisk until the ingredients are incorporated.

-1 teaspoon pure vanilla extract, 2½ cups rolled oats or old-fashioned oats, ⅓ cup maple syrup, 3 tablespoon brown sugar, ½ tablespoon baking powder, 1½ teaspoon ground cinnamon, ¼ teaspoon kosher or fine sea salt, 4 tablespoon unsalted butter, melted and slightly cooled
+1 teaspoon pure vanilla extract, 2½ cups rolled oats or old-fashioned oats, ⅓ cup maple syrup, 3 tablespoon brown sugar, ½ tablespoon baking powder, 1½ teaspoon ground cinnamon, ¼ teaspoon Kosher or fine sea salt, 4 tablespoon unsalted butter, melted and slightly cooled

 • Stir in the blueberries.
 Pour the mixture into the prepared baking pan.
 Bake at 350°F for 35-45 minutes until golden brown on top and edges are a bit crispy.